 This staple of almost every South African kitchen is becoming a treasured treat for tea connoisseurs across the globe, especially in Germany, but also as far afield as Japan.

 South Africa is the monopoly producer of the tea, but unlike in many other industries it has been unable to extract a price advantage from this fact.
+Willem Engelbrecht, director for cultivation research and producer affairs at the South African Rooibos Council, told journalists on a media trip to the region that the tea, pegged against prices for black tea, was distinctly undervalued for a product that grew nowhere else in the country — or the world.

 The health benefits of rooibos, long part of South African cultural lore, are only beginning to be properly verified through rapidly growing scientific research.